tanzaki/laravel.blog-guides/getting_started.md

 but will be very soon.

 Passing the article object to the method, will automagically create url for submitting the edited article form.
-This option tells Rails that we want this form to be submitted via the `PATCH` HTTP method which is the HTTP method you're expected to use to **update** resources according to the REST protocol.
+This option tells Laravel that we want this form to be submitted via the `PATCH` HTTP method which is the HTTP method you're expected to use to **update** resources according to the REST protocol.